nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS:**

 1. Team leader create a new team member profile.
-2. TMTS asks for the details of the team member such as projectName, phone number and email address.
+2. TMTS asks for the details of the team member such as projectName, phone number and email projectDescription.
 3. Team leader keys in the details.
 4. TMTS stores the team member's profile into the data file.